 As the popularity of Coca-Cola grew and consolidated in Central and Eastern Canada, the company’s attention began to turn towards Manitoba where the opportunity to refresh Western Canadians was also growing.
 Construction on a Winnipeg bottling facility began in 1914.
 Due to difficulties with construction during the First World War the plant required much of the company’s attention, so much so that Coca-Cola’s headquarters in Canada actually moved to Winnipeg at the time (where they would remain until 1923).
 By April of 1915 however the plant was ready to open and yet again the pleasant problem of overwhelming sales forced the plant to be expanded twice in its first four years.
 Coca-Cola’s success in Canada was unbelievable, and by 1921 the company’s Winnipeg facility was so busy that it out-produced both the company’s Atlanta and Birmingham, Alabama bottling plants combined.

-Today Coca-Cola employs over 6,300 Canadians and operates over 60 facilities across Canada as well as six manufacturing plants, operating a nationwide network that is able to serve Canadians in every province and territory.
-Considering the long and happy history Coca-Cola has enjoyed in Canada, it’s no wonder that Coca-Cola stands today as Canada’s favourite brand of soft drink.
+Today Coca-Cola employs over 6,200 Canadians and operates over 50 facilities across Canada as well as six manufacturing plants, operating a nationwide network that is able to serve Canadians in every province and territory.